-Does bottled mineral water contain bisphenols and phthalates from the plastic bottle?
+Does bottled mineral water contain bisphenols and phthalates from plastic bottles?

 caution